Liberty Seated Dimes

 F-107

-Original $235 New April 22!
-Crusty Patina, Lapped Obverse Die, Gerry Fortin Reference Collection.
+Original $235 Crusty Patina, Lapped Obverse Die, Gerry Fortin Reference Collection.
 Moderately thick crusty gray patina is denser on the obverse than reverse for this 1840-O F-107 dime.
 This die pairing is easily attributed by a lapped reverse with diminished devices and a weak date punch.
 The reverse is more lightly toned.
 A near-choice example with some coloration and decent eye appeal.
 This piece was my reference F-107 example as the web-book plate coin was borrowed from a 1990s numismatic friend for images.
 Housed in PCGS Gen 5.0 (2015) Dupont hologram holder.

 Seated 10C 1841O 1841-O